 Hong Kong reopens venues, extends dining hours as COVID cases fall

-Also, restaurant dining has been extended until 10 p.m.
+Many restaurants reported full bookings for the coming weeks as dining out has been extended until 10 p.m.
 (1400 GMT) from 6 p.m. and group gatherings have been expanded to four people, from two previously.
 Many schools have also resumed in-person learning after months of online classes.

+Hong Kong has eased the measures as Shanghai authorities said tough coronavirus restrictions would remain in place for now.

+Residents flocked to gyms, salons and massage parlours, while others visited temples and churches which had also been shut.

 The easing comes as the number of daily COVID-19 infections in the global financial hub dropped below 1,000 for the past six days from a peak of more than 70,000 on March 3.